a-b-street/abstreet/docs/design/notes/tutorial.md

 Callbacks get so confusing.
 How about SimMode just exposes the most recent events, and other things can reach in and query.
 They're responsible for not double-counting.

+## Overall loop / splash screen

+I don't really want the top menu active at all during the splash screen.
+Probably have to make each application own this state instead, which I suspected from early on. :) But UserInput is very entangled with stuff, probably hard to do right now.